-- 1. Each participant will review the case management implementation checklist and check the appropriate column.
-(Form on p.
-94) - 2.
-For those items scheduled for implementation, participants will indicate the obstacles to implementation and possible way of removing them. - 3.
+- 1. Each participant will review the case management implementation checklist and check the appropriate column. - 2.
+For those items scheduled for implementation, participants will indicate the obstacles to implementation and possible ways of removing them. - 3.
 The checklist will be handed in for review and will be returned to participants at a later date by mail.